StanPP/Pressure-Test-CSharp/README.md

 It is written in C# and tested using Visual Studio Community Edition

-The v1.0.0 code is specifically written for the Internet Explorere browser.
+The v1.0.0 code is coded for Internet Explorer, but can be swithced over to Firefox.
+Both have been tried and are working, subject to the note below.

 Improvements, observations & future investigations